PrajitR/PrajitR.github.io/_posts/2013-07-29-quick-haskell-syntax.md

    else fib (n - 1) + fib (n - 2)
 {% endhighlight %}

 These are just variations of the same `fib` function, using different syntax.
 The first one is called "guard expressions", and uses `|` followed by different cases and their values. `otherwise` is just a catch-all value (in fact, `otherwise` is the exact same as `True`).
-Note that there is no `=` before a guard expression. `case ... of ...` is extremely similar to pattern matching, except that you can also use it in the middle of a computation. `if ... then ... else ...` is just a regular if statement.
+Note that there is no `=` before a guard expression. `case ... of ...` is also pattern matching, except that you can also use it in the middle of a computation. `if ... then ... else ...` is just a regular if statement.
 Note that every `if` must have a corresponding `else` in Haskell.

 Let's define some bread-and-butter Haskell functions.